distrochooser/distrochooser/CONTRIBUTING.md

 - 📦 Please use yarn while working with the frontend
 - 🐍 The backend is Python3 only

+## Viisi

+Viisi is a Nuxt.js 2 project.
+It heavily depends on [https://github.com/christianmalek/vuex-rest-api](https://github.com/christianmalek/vuex-rest-api) for communicating with the JSON backend.
+The frontend does not load all the required data at startup, it does only load the translations and the data required for the currently displayed data.
+If you switch a question, the data for the next question gets loaded.

+## Backend

+As mentioned, the backend is a django application.
+The majority of logic happens in the `views.py` file, the calculation methods are isolated in the `calculations/` folder.

 # Contributing translations 🌍

 You can find the file `backend/locale/en.po` in this repository.
 This file is the english translation.
 If you don't have a GitHub account and want to download it: [the direct link](https://raw.githubusercontent.com/distrochooser/distrochooser/master/backend/locale/en.po).